 When you're feeling hungry, Abode Hotel Manchester is a great first or last stop.
 Afternoon tea here is spot on and it’s also a great location for a fancy farewell drink.
 If you're looking for something more low-key, Jamboree Foodfest and Bar’s global menu and vintage style decor is a welcoming place if you don’t fancy dressing up.

-Or, if you fancy a cultural day out, then check out the nearby museums such as the Life Science Centre, Discovery Museum and the Great North Museum, that offering an array of interesting exhibitions.
+Or, if you fancy a cultural day out, then check out the nearby museums such as the Life Science Centre, Discovery Museum and the Great North Museum, which offer an array of interesting exhibitions.
 And of course, you can enjoy a stroll along the Tyne to marvel at Newcastle’s architectural highlights, including the Tyne Bridge and the Sage.

 Day trips abroad from London by train